-Historians can trace its roots back to individuals and incidents many decades earlier, and some pioneering national gay-rights organizations were formed in the 1950s — notably the Mattachine Society and the Daughters of Bilitis.
+Historians can trace its roots back to individuals and incidents many decades earlier, and some pioneering national gay-rights organizations were formed in the 1950s.

-But the pace picked up in the 1960s.
-Frank Kameny, who sued after being fired from his job as a government astronomer for being gay, took his anti-discrimination case to the Supreme Court in 1961 (the justices declined to hear his appeal), and helped stage the first gay-rights protest in front of the White House in 1965.
-The U.S. Court of Appeals, in a separate case, ruled in 1969 that federal civil servants could no longer be fired solely because they were gay.
+But the pace picked up in the 1960s — which saw the first gay-rights protest in front of the White House and, in 1969, a U.S. Court of Appeals ruling that federal civil servants could no longer be fired solely because they were gay.

 Gay activists formed organizations in New York, San Francisco and elsewhere.
-Amid the ferment of the anti-war movement and civil rights movement, there was a surge of interest in gay liberation — gays and lesbians publicly revealing their sexuality and evoking it as a source of pride rather than shame.
+Amid the ferment of the anti-war movement and civil rights movement, there was a surge of interest in gay liberation — gays and lesbians publicly revealing their sexuality and evoking it as a source of pride, not shame.

-"We came to the conclusion that, before we could do anything else, we had to come out," he said.
+"We came to the conclusion that, before we could do anything else, we had to come out," Edelman said.
 "We decided to wear buttons — 'Out of the closets, into the streets.'"

-By the summer of 1970, the activists had hosted some well-attended public dances and organized Chicago's first gay pride parade on the anniversary of the Stonewall riots.
-The incident with David Reuben followed a few months later, turning gay liberation into a topic of public conversation for Chicagoans.
+By the summer of 1970, the activists had hosted some well-attended public dances and organized Chicago's first gay pride parade.

-Edelman, now 69, went on to earn a doctorate in human development, work for CBS News and serve as editorial director for Voter News Service, the consortium that conducted exit-polling during several presidential elections.
+Edelman, now 69, went on to work for CBS News and serve as editorial director for Voter News Service, the consortium that conducted exit polling during several presidential elections.

-What did he and his colleagues accomplish four decades ago in Chicago?
+What did he and his colleagues accomplish four decades ago?